ipfabric/docs/docs/IP_Fabric_GUI/diagrams/index.md

 ### Network

-By default, when you click Network, all networks are displayed and the relationships between them.
+By default, when you click Network, all networks are displayed along with the relationships between them.
 They are grouped into sites represented by a cloud for better visibility.
 You can double-click a cloud to explore further that specific site.

-For more details on using the diagrams, check [Network Viewer](network_viewer.md) .
+For more details on using the diagrams, check [Network Viewer](network_viewer.md).

 ### Sites Diagrams